masolimano/maneage/README-hacking.md

       a good sign that you should break up the rule into its main components.
 Try to only have one major processing step per rule.

-   - *Context-based (many) Makefiles*: This design allows easy inclusion of many Makefiles (in `reproduce/src/make/*.mk`) for maximal modularity.
+   - *Context-based (many) Makefiles*: For maximum modularity, this design allows easy inclusion of many Makefiles: in `reproduce/analysis/make/*.mk` for analysis steps, and `reproduce/software/make/*.mk` for building software.
 So keep the rules for closely related parts of the processing in separate Makefiles.

    - *Descriptive names*: Be very clear and descriptive with the naming of the files and the variables because a few months after the